 - Front of House Manager, responsible for all aspects of the festival’s Spiegeltent FoH operation including developing Health and Safety and Security procedures, recruiting and training FoH volunteers, rota, and sensitively dealing with any issues arising on the day.

 I was on my first items of programme in 35 years at Satellite 8, and rather enjoyed the experience.
-If they all come with me winning tablet my dentist might not apptreciate it.
+If they all come with me winning tablet my dentist might not appreciate it.
+Since then I have also been on a panel at SmofCon 40: on payment technology for conventions.